websockets/ws/doc/ws.md

 - {http.IncomingMessage}

 The http GET request sent by the client.
-Useful for parsing authorty headers, cookie headers, and other information.
+Useful for parsing authority headers, cookie headers, and other information.
 This is only available for server clients.

 ### websocket.url